-As ‘the nothing’ gobbles up Bastian’s fantasy world, hope resides in the Childlike Empress, a young girl who is both the heart and soul of Fantasia.
-Here, we have a symbolic mother figure in child’s clothing.
+As ‘the nothing’ gobbles up Bastian’s fantasy world, the only hope resides in the Childlike Empress, a young girl who is Fantasia’s heart and soul.
+Here, we have a symbolic mother figure in a child’s clothing.
 For example, look at this young princess’s symbol, ‘The Auryn,’ found in ancient ouroboros culture.
-Here two snakes are entwined to create a figure of eight.
-This symbol represents the cycle of birth, life and death in many world cultures.
-The placing of it only further emphasising the Childlike Empress’ role as Fantasia’s mother; her role marked out as the creator and carer.
+Here two snakes are entwined to create a figure of eight, the symbol of birth, life and death in many cultures.
+The Childlike Empress’ is Fantasia’s mother; her role marked out as the creator and carer.
 Meanwhile, our young warrior Atreyu is the boy Bastian wishes he could be – a brave young warrior who must fight ‘the nothing’ and save the mother of Fantasia from death.
 Even Atreyu’s white horse symbolises death, wisdom and faith in numerous religions and cultures.

 The swamp of sadness and the guide

 One of the first challenges our young warrior must overcome is the death of Artax (his horse) in the swamp of sadness.
 This is, of course, the scene that has haunted most kids ever since their first viewing, and it’s easy to see why.
 The death of Artax is embedded in a truth we struggle to accept as kids: no matter how much we fight, death can often be unavoidable.
 The swamp represents the sadness and despair of this reality, sucking any creature under its muddy quilt who cannot rise above the sorrow.
 Here, Atreyu manages to conquer the swamp’s pain and provide Bastian with his first steps towards recovery.
 The loss of Artax is a vehicle by which Bastian can explore his own grief and the need to escape sadness through Atreyu.